bhisaac/5eFP/5eFP-SRD.md

 # Forming a Group

 Unlike traditional tabletop roleplaying games, 5eFP has no set group or time to play.
-The game master (GM) posts available days and times for game sessions.
-Players then choose the best day and time for their schedule based on GM availability.
+The GM posts available days and times for game sessions according to their schedule.
+Players then choose the best day and time based on GM availability.
 The player who initiates forming a group becomes the group leader.
-A 5eFP group contains a minimum of three PCs and a maximum of five PCs.
+An adventuring group consists of at least three and at most five PCs.

-All PCs in a group choose their group role before selecting a destination and deploying onto a map.
+All PCs in a group choose a group role before selecting a destination and deploying onto a map.
+Group leaders may pick their role first when forming a party.

-## Group Roles
+### Group Roles

-When PCs form a group, they choose one of three beneficial status effects that activate while deployed on a map and last until the end of a game session.
+When PCs form a group, they choose one of three beneficial status effects that activate while deployed on a map.
 Group leaders may choose their group role first.
 A group can have a maximum of one defender, one healer, and up to three damage roles.
 The defender and healer roles are designated first, followed by damage roles.

 ### Defender

-- **Act First.** At the start of an encounter and before any initiative is rolled, you take your turn first.
-After completing your turn, all initiatives are rolled as normal.
-Skip round 1, resuming normal gameplay afterward.
-- **Taunt.** Your attacks, opposed or contested ability checks, spells, and features are difficult to ignore.
-If you attack, damage, or otherwise affect a minion, elite, or boss, they gain the taunted condition (see Conditions).
-Minions, elites, and bosses automatically gain the taunted condition at the beginning of their turn if you are the closest visible target.
-Minions, elites, and bosses lose the taunted condition whenever you are unconscious or incapacitated.
-- **Soak.** At the beginning of a combat encounter, you gain Bolster 2.
+Players with the defender role typically strive to draw the focus of adversaries while safeguarding the more vulnerable player characters in the group from harm.
+The following features take effect at the start of an encounter.

+- You gain _Bolster 1_.
+You may combine this bolster with another bolster effect.
+- You take your turn immediately before rolling initiative.
+You pass your turn on round 1.
+- At the start of each of your turns, all minions, elites, and bosses with a line of sight to you gain the taunted condition, as long as you are the closest adversary within their line of sight.

+**Damage.** On your turn, the first time you successfully target a creature or game feature with an attack, spell, or effect, resolve that action.
+Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type.

 ### Healer

+Players with the healer role typically use effects and game features to heal, protect, and empower allies.
+They also provide primary support for defenders.

-- The first time you target a creature with a spell, attack, ability check, or feature on each of your turns, resolve the spell, attack, or feature as normal.
-Afterward, you may choose a different creature within 1 square of your target.
-The chosen creature receives 1 point of healing and may make an additional ability check to end one ongoing negative condition.
+- On your turn, the first time you target a creature or game feature with an attack, spell, or effect, resolve that action.
+Afterward, you may choose a different creature, minion, elite, or boss within 1 square of the target to receive 1 point of healing, granting it an additional ability check to resist up to one ongoing negative effect.

 ### Damage

+Players with the damage role typically use effects and game features to deal damage and hinder adversaries.

-- The first time you target a creature with a spell, attack, ability check, or feature on each of your turns, resolve the spell, attack, or feature as normal.
-Afterward, you may choose a different creature within 1 square of your target.
-The chosen creature takes 1 point of damage.
-The damage type remains the same or bludgeoning (if no damage type is indicated).
+- On your turn, the first time you successfully target a creature or game feature with an attack, spell, or effect, resolve that action.
+Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type..

 ## Group Token